edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 * Each jurisdiction has its own governance and its own set of signers.
 Sharing information across boundaries is fraught with logistical and regulatory problems.
 * Deployment and maintenance costs are high.
 * Market complexities such as the presence of aggregators, wholesalers, and call centers that proxy a brand are difficult to model safely.
-* What might work for enterprises offers little benefit for individual callers.
+* What might work for enterprises offers few benefits and many drawbacks for individual callers.

 VVP solves these problems by applying two crucial innovations.